Search Site

 Associate

 About Victoria Bain joined Weiss, Schmidgall & Hires as an associate attorney in 2023.
-She is a graduate of The University of Illinois Chicago School of Law.
-Victoria received her Bachelor of Arts in Political Science from Valparaiso University.
-During her time in college, she taught classes to incarcerated men at the Westville Correctional Facility,…
+She is licensed to practice law in both Indiana and Illinois.
+She is a graduate of the University of Illinois Chicago School of Law and earned her Bachelor of Arts in Political Science from Valparaiso University.
+Victoria has been practicing law…

 Christopher R. Schmidgall Attorney Photo